Gaza: Israel threatens to ban major aid organisations as starvation deepens

 “The militarised food distribution scheme has weaponised starvation and curated suffering.
 Distributions at GHF sites have resulted in extreme levels of violence and killings, primarily of young Palestinian men, but also of women and children, who have gone to the sites in the hope of receiving food,” according to Aitor Zabalgogeazkoa, MSF emergency coordinator in Gaza.

 Both the “GHF” scheme and the INGO registration process aim to block impartial aid, exclude Palestinian actors, and replace trusted humanitarian organisations with mechanisms that serve political and military objectives.
-They come as the government of Israel escalates its military offensive and deepens its occupation in Gaza, making clear these measures are part of a broader strategy to entrench control and erase Palestinian presence.
+They come as the government of Israel escalates its military offensive and deepens its occupation in Gaza.

 “At this point, everyone knows what the correct, humane answer is, and it’s not a floating pier, airdrops or the “GHF.”
 The answer, to save lives, save humanity and save yourselves from complicity in engineered mass starvation, is to open all the borders, at all hours, to the thousands of trucks, millions of meals and medical supplies, ready and waiting nearby,” said Sean Carroll of Anera.